Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Introduction

 \section{Introduction}

-The lower Assouad dimension, introduced by Larman \cite{L1967A,L1967B}, is a tool to describe the local scaling properties of a set.
+\hong{Fractal sets are major research objects in the nonlinear science.} The lower Assouad dimension, introduced by Larman \cite{L1967A,L1967B}, is a tool to describe the local scaling properties of a set, which is a natural dual to the well-studied Assouad dimension, see \cite{F2014,FY2016A,FY2016B,L1998} etc. They have played an important role in the Lipschitz embedding problems of metric spaces, dimension theory and homogeneity of fractals, details can found \hong{ in \cite{F2014,L1998,FT2018,LX2016} and } references therein.
 Let $(X,d)$ be a metric space, for any non-empty set $E \subset X$, denote by $N_r(E)$ the smallest number of open balls of radius $r$ needed to cover $E$.
-Let $B(x,R)$ be the open ball centered at $x$ with radius $R$.
-The lower Assouad dimension is defined by
+Let $B(x,R)$ denote the open ball centered at $x$ with radius $R$.
+The \emph{lower Assouad dimension} is defined by

 The lower Assouad dimension provides a rigorous gauge on how efficiently a set can be covered in those areas which are easiest to cover.
-Precisely, it tells the non-trivial minimal exponential growth rate of $N_r(B(x,R) \cap E)$ for two arbitrary scales $0 < r < R$.
-However, it indicates no information about which scales can witness this rate.
-To see how the gauge depends on the scales, Fraser and Yu \cite{FY2016A} introduced the lower Assouad spectrum, which is a function of $\theta \in (0,1)$ defined by
+Precisely, it tells the non-trivial minimal exponential growth rate of $N_r(B(x,R) \cap E)$ for two arbitrary scales $0 < r < R < 1$.

+It can be seen from the definition that the lower Assouad dimension depends on two independent scales $r$ and $R$, but it tells no information on which scales witness the minimal exponential growth rate.
+To treat this problem and see how the gauge depends on the scales, Fraser and Yu \cite{FY2016A} introduced the \emph{lower Assouad spectrum}, which is a function of $\theta \in (0,1)$ defined by

 Thus, for each fixed $\theta \in (0,1)$, we get a `restricted' version of the lower Assouad dimension by letting the scales satisfy the relationship $r = R^{\frac{1}{\theta}}$.
 Then one can vary $\theta$ and obtain a spectrum of dimensions which gives finer scaling information on the local structure of a set.
 It turns out that the lower Assouad spectrum takes its values between the lower Assouad dimension and the lower box-counting dimension.
+Also, the lower Assouad spectrum $\dim_L^{\theta} E$ is continuous but not necessarily monotonic (see \cite[Section 8]{FY2016A}).
+Besides, the lower Assouad spectrum is bi-Lipschitz and quasi-Lipschitz invariant for any $\theta \in (0,1)$.
 One can refer to \cite{F2014,FY2016A,FY2016B} for more details on properties of lower Assouad dimension and lower Assouad spectrum.

-It is also natural to consider another `restricted' version of lower Assouad dimension, which was introduced by Chen, Du and Wei \cite{CDW2017}.
+Compared with the lower Assouad spectrum, the lower Assouad dimension is not a quasi-Lipschitz invariant.
+Motivated by this, Chen, Du and Wei \cite{CDW2017} introduced the \emph{quasi-lower spectrum} to study how the lower Assouad dimension changes under the quasi-Lipschitz mappings.
 For any fixed $\theta \in (0,1)$, they defined

 by leaving `an exponential gap' between $r$ and $R$.
 Note that $\underline{\dim}_L^{\theta} E$ is monotonically decreasing as $\theta$ tends to 1.
 As a result, they defined the quasi-lower Assouad dimension